sanskrutithorat29/JDBC_Codes/README.md

 # JDBC_Codes
-All DML,TCL,DDL and DQL operations are performed using JDBC
+All DML,TCL,DDL and DQL operations are performed using JDBC.
+You can refer these codes.